GLOBAL MASTER OF BUSINESS ADMINISTRATION (GLOBAL MBA)

-At the end of the two year journey, you will be ready to apply your new skillset and help Fortune 500 companies as well as startups in their journey from good to great.
+At the end of the learning journey, you will be ready to apply your new skillset and help Fortune 500 companies as well as startups in their journey from good to great.

 Northwood University is one of the largest all-business universities in the USA.
 At the DeVos Graduate School, we view business education as a calling.
 For over 25 years, the Richard DeVos Graduate School of Management at Northwood University has prepared students for success as global business leaders.
 Our students engage in a transformational journey rooted in a unique, student-centered learning model.
 Our integrated curriculum, focus on collaboration, and problem-based methodology delivers results that make a difference in today’s global marketplace.

-The Global MBA program has been intentionally designed as a flexible program to accommodate people in the workforce currently with full-time careers who wish to transition to a career in the US.
-It is a robust and comprehensive program that spreads across 24 months with a mix of online and in-classroom instruction.
-The MBA program will equip you with the tools to uncover and solve complex and transformational business challenges.
+The Global MBA program is a robust and comprehensive program that will equip you with the tools to uncover and solve complex and transformational business challenges.
 We believe that true business leadership and entrepreneurship means having the vision to go where others have not.
 The program curriculum is designed to prepare you to deliver outsized business results.

 You will become adept in the best practices needed in today’s business environment including;